Benchmarking Release Management

 - Project Releases Delivered on Time

 - Root Cause of Project Release Delay

-*Note: In ERM, de-scoping is most typically caused by a project failing to meet its release gate obligations and being removed from the enterprise release as quickly as possible and thus avoid an impending “train crash’.
+*Note: In Enterprise release management, de-scoping is most typically caused by a project failing to meet its release gate obligations and being removed from the enterprise release as quickly as possible and thus avoid an impending “train crash’.